 Our facilities are available for public use by prior arrangement with the Director of Finance.
 With respect to our approach on public benefit we are continually reviewing our policy towards charging a nominal amount on a not for profit making basis.

 Countesswells Sports Field plays host to many community and external groups, including schools in Aberdeen and Aberdeenshire who are invited to cross country and athletics events.

 Each year, our Schoolhill campus in the city centre welcomes many children and teachers across the country who attend science events, lectures, swimming lessons, language workshops, debating competitions and more.
-In addition to these events Robert Gordon’s College also provides support for local pupils for Oxbridge University applications and is an open centre for B.M.A.T examinations.
+In addition to these events Robert Gordon’s College also provides support for local pupils for Oxbridge university applications and is an open test centre for B.M.A.T and other university admissions examinations.

 Many of our teachers are recognised by their subject professional bodies and as such are involved in teaching others outwith our school.
-For example our Head of Physics is on the Scottish Science Advisory Council (SSAC) advising the Scottish Government on a range of science-related topics and several teachers share ideas and deliver teacher CPD sessions both locally and nationally.
+For example our Head of Physics is Chair of the Institute of Physics in Scotland and several teachers share ideas and deliver teacher CPD sessions both locally and nationally.

 Free places and help with fees

 Robert Gordon's College offers free places and reduced fee places to pupils every year for entry in to Secondary 1 awarding 24 S1 bursaries to pupils joining the College in August 2017.

 In 2016-17 approximately £1.5m was available for our Senior School Bursary Programme supporting pupils across S1 to S6.